shawngraham/cdh2020/content/en/tutorials/anaconda.md

 **You do not type the $.**

-Open a command prompt or terminal now and confirm that miniconda is installed:
++ Open a command prompt or terminal now and confirm that miniconda is installed:

 `$ conda --version`

-and that python is installed:
++ confirm that python is installed:

 `$ python --version`